 Other (10%): (a) Provide support for UWINCO COO and backup for UWINCO Investment Operations Manager, (b) implement best practices and process improvements; (c) support Treasury Office audit working with staff and external auditor, (d) assist with administration of external servicer contracts and (e) represent the University in various endowment and foundation forums

-•Bachelor’s degree, preferably in Business Administration or related field •CPA license, or equivalent •Minimum of 6 years in related functions with a strong background in investment reporting and analysis, performance measurement methodologies, accounting and project management. •Exceptional analytical skills. •Ability to synthesize data and summarize complex sets of financial information. •Solid organization skills as seen in ability to prioritize multiple demands with strong attention to detail. •Excellent oral and written communication and presentation skills. •Ability to successfully recommend improvements to senior UWINCO officers. •Ability to lead projects. •High degree of professionalism, integrity, and ownership of results, with a strong customer service orientation. •Computer skills: Microsoft Office, Tableau, SQL databases applications, investment industry analytical tools.
+•Bachelor’s degree, preferably in Business Administration or related field •CFA, CPA, or equivalent •Minimum of 6 years in related functions with a strong background in investment reporting and analysis, performance measurement methodologies, accounting and project management. •Exceptional analytical skills. •Ability to synthesize data and summarize complex sets of financial information. •Solid organization skills as seen in ability to prioritize multiple demands with strong attention to detail. •Excellent oral and written communication and presentation skills. •Ability to successfully recommend improvements to senior UWINCO officers. •Ability to lead projects. •High degree of professionalism, integrity, and ownership of results, with a strong customer service orientation. •Computer skills: Microsoft Office, Tableau, SQL databases applications, investment industry analytical tools.

 Equivalent education/experience will substitute for all minimum qualifications except when there are legal requirements, such as a license/certification/registration.